Ashish-Basetty/AgentSocietyChallenge/WORKFLOW_DOCUMENTATION.md

    Based on your style and preferences, what would you rate and review?
    ```

-5. **LLM Reasoning**:
+5. LLM Reasoning:
-   - Analyzes: "Does this user like bakeries?"
+   - Analyzes whether this user likes bakeries
-   - Considers: "What do other reviews say?"
+   - Considers what other reviews say about the business
-   - Matches: "How does this business align with user preferences?"
+   - Matches how the business aligns with user preferences
-   - Generates: Rating + Review
+   - Generates the rating and review

-6. **Output**:
+6. Output:
    ```json
    {
      "stars": 2.0,